maxcan7/maxML/README.md

 ## Next Steps
 Demo Pipeline:
-* Add configurable data handling e.g. config.yml for data paths, params, etc.
-* Add pipeline abstraction e.g. a maxMLModel abc or protocol framework.
+* Add write function or integrations
-* Update demo_pipeline to leverage this flexibility.
+* Update printing

 Data Engineering and Modeling:
 * Explore the data further to gain insights into the relationships between features and the target variable.